-- To book a consultation with the EAL/ESL Specialist, use our Consultation Request form.
+To book a consultation, please use this Consultation Request form.

-- Orienting researchers to NVivo software for organizing, coding, and analysing textual, audiovisual, social media and other data.
+- Orienting researchers to NVivo software for organizing, coding, and analyzing textual, audiovisual, social media and other data.

 - Other uses of NVivo such as organizing literature reviews, and handling survey data.

-To book a consultation with a Graduate NVivo Facilitator, use our NVivo Consultation Request form.
+To book a consultation with a Graduate Student NVivo Peer, please use our NVivo Consultation Request form.

-Important: Graduate Peer NVivo Facilitators can use sample data to demonstrate the software.
+Important: Graduate Student NVivo Peers can use sample data to demonstrate the software.
 If you would like to bring your own project file, please review these pre-consultation guidelines prior to your appointment.

 Those interested in learning R from an introductory perspective should attend one of the Research Commons workshops on R before booking a consultation.